 But it was right there, not too far from the main road.
 With its amazingly balanced rocks and Masjid and an Ashurkhana on top of it.
 And you would be amazed to know that the place gets its name from this Pahad which has an interesting story engraved on it, literally.

-History heritage of Panjagutta Pahad is as old as Hyderabad itself and dates back to Quli Qutub Shahi period.
+History heritage of Panjagutta Pahad is as old as Hyderabad itself and dates back to the Quli Qutub Shahi period.
 The top of the hill has a Palm or Panja and a Knee or Ghutna impression on the rock.
 That is believed to be of Hazrat Ali the son-in-law of Prophet Mohammed.
-This is what gave the place its original name Panjaghutna which must have distorted over a period of time to what we call it today Panjagutta.
+This is what gave the place its original name Panjaghutna which must have distorted it over a period of time to what we call today Panjagutta.

-Legend is that once a General of Qutub Shahi period had a dream that Hazrat Ali has offered prayers on the hill.
+Legend is that once a General of the Qutub Shahi period had a dream that Hazrat Ali has offered prayers on the hill.
 And when he went there to check he did find this palm and knee impression on the rock.
 The Alam and Ashurkhana on top of the hill also date back to that time, some 400 years ago.
 The original Ashurkhana was a small one.
-But it has been enhanced later by adding a room in front.
+But it has been enhanced later by adding a room in the front.
 There is a mosque called Masjid-e-Ali that seems to be recently renovated.
 A very old Tamarind tree stands outside the mosque with a completely hollow trunk.
 According to the caretaker of the hill, this place is also known as Choti (small) Maula-Ali.

-View from Panjagutta Rock
+View from Rock

 The huge boulders that pile up to make this hill are amazingly balanced on each other.
-From some angles they seem to be holding each other.
-Balancing themselves on each other and sometimes they seem to be glued together.
+From some angles, they seem to be holding each other.
+Balancing themselves with each other and sometimes they seem to be glued together.
 There are a couple of rocks that look like a conical ‘Top’ balanced on just a small tip.
 It looks magical that these rocks are not falling.
 Unfortunately, there is ample construction all around the hill.
 That takes away the raw beauty of the place.

 I am still amazed that not many people know about this hidden gem, besides the most traveled road in the city.

-Recommend you read following travel blog on places to visit in Hyderabad.
+Recommend you read the following travel blog on places to visit in Hyderabad.